2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Arrow keys are important for basic navigation and keyboard shortcuts.
 They are used frequently enough that the commands should be simple, but bare "up", "down", etc. are likely to get accidentally triggered often.
 I recommend adding a prefix, for example "go up", "go down", "go left", etc. If you have the Talon Community repository, these will already be prefixed with "go".

 ### Modifiers
-Most modifiers can be reference using their key name, e.g. "control" for Control, "command" for Command.
+Most modifiers can be referenced using their key name, e.g. "control" for Control, "command" for Command.
 Because "shift" can be difficult to say, many voice coders use "ship".
 Practice combining the modifier keys with the alphabet to use your favorite keyboard shortcuts.
 At this point, you can do almost anything a keyboard can do, but probably not as efficient just yet.

 ***